rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

     template: src=foo.cfg.j2 dest={{ remote_install_path }}/foo.cfg

-Here the variable defines the location of a file, which can vary from one system to another.
+In this example, the variable defines the location of a file, which can vary from one system to another.

 Inside a template you automatically have access to all variables that are in scope for a host, plus any registered variables, facts, and magic variables.